Unstructured-IO/community/Pipelines-and-APIs.md

 ## Introduction

-This document describes how preprocessing pipelines (or just "pipelines") and their APIs are supported, and git repository conventions to support pipeline development.
+This document describes how preprocessing pipelines (or just "pipelines") and their derived APIs are supported, and the git repository conventions that support pipeline development.
 It is a working specification: not all conventions are yet supported by [unstructured-api-tools](https://github.com/Unstructured-IO/unstructured-api-tools).

 Note that some pipelines may depend on a model inference API call, i.e. an API call from within API.
 The architecture for model inferences is not considered in this document.